pixelcmtd/locgraph/README.md

 # locgraph
-A tool for drawing a graph of LOC per commit.
+A tool for drawing a graph of LoC per commit.